-- The Project for Lean Urbanism has developed a Lean Code Tool that provides zoning code hacks that intentionally lighten red tape.
-This compact coding tool offers a contrast to the excessive controls, redundancies, contradictions, delays, and unintended consequences found in conventional codes (and some form-based codes, for that matter).
-While the Lean Code Tool is a guide to text amendments for existing ordinances, it still needs to be calibrated to local capacity and conditions, and should be viewed as a introductory "quick fix" as compared to the recommendations found in this guide. - The Center for Applied Transect Studies supports the SmartCode, a model transect-based planning and zoning ordinance developed on a framework of environmental analysis.
-The SmartCode is a comprehensive regulatory tool that addresses all scales of planning, from the region to the community to the block and building.
-The SmartCode differs from other form-based codes in that its community-scale and block-scale are written explicitly for zoning, in order to directly encourage walkable mixed-use neighborhoods, combat sprawl, preserve open lands, and reduce energy use and carbon emissions.
-The one-size fits all coding template requires calibration for local conditions. - The American Planning Association's 2009 guidebook (PAS Report 556, Smart Codes: Model Land-Development Regulations) delivers a broad reference point for understanding land development regulation, including 21 model codes focused on a variety of topics promoting Smart Growth Principles including encouraging mixed uses, preserving open space and environmentally sensitive areas, providing a choice of housing types and transportation modes, and making the development review process more predictable.
+- The American Planning Association's 2009 guidebook (PAS Report 556, Smart Codes: Model Land-Development Regulations) delivers a broad reference point for understanding land development regulation, including 21 model codes focused on a variety of topics promoting Smart Growth Principles including encouraging mixed uses, preserving open space and environmentally sensitive areas, providing a choice of housing types and transportation modes, and making the development review process more predictable.
 The guidebook offers an overview of the structure of land-development regulations and provides guidance on developing model smart growth ordinances. - The U.S. Environmental Protection Agency's Smart Growth program has developed an extensive website for a range of coding tools, audits, model codes, and other helpful publications.
-Many of these tools and codes suggest modest to complete regulatory overhauls, and would therefore require larger initiatives than that outlined in this guide. - The AARP has developed a Livable Communities initiative supporting the efforts of neighborhoods, villages, cities, and rural areas to be great places for people of all ages.
+Many of these tools and codes suggest modest to complete regulatory overhauls and would therefore require larger initiatives than that outlined in this guide.
+Additionally, EPA's website on Green Infrastructure has a host of materials, information, and model codes. - The AARP has developed a Livable Communities initiative supporting the efforts of neighborhoods, villages, cities, and rural areas to be great places for people of all ages.
 As part of the initiative, their Roadmap to Livability 6-part workbook collection provides a framework of broad livability best practices, community listening sessions, housing, transportation, health services and community supports, and economic development strategies that can then be adapted to the specific needs and preferences of a local community.
 Each workbook provides planning tools to help complete a livability project, as well as implementation funding recommendations. - The Form-Based Codes Institute provides a resource page for those interested in form-based codes, a specific urban coding approach which represents the most holistic version of land development regulation reform.
-Their Resources offer a variety of ways to increase understanding of form-based code terminology and usage, review a library of best practice sample codes, connect with supporting organization and technical assistance, and access additional information.
+Their Resources offer a variety of ways to increase understanding of form-based code terminology and usage, as well as opportunities to review a library of best practice sample codes, connect with supporting organization and technical assistance, and access additional information.